Honor Brocklebank-Fowler

 Honor’s experience in this area includes:

-• Sawhney v Credit Suisse AG [2023] CFI 06/22021: Assisting Sharif Shivji KC and Guy Olliff-Cooper in their defence of the bank in a US$7.5 million claim in the DIFC for the alleged mis-selling of investment products.
+• Sawhney v Credit Suisse AG [2023] CFI 06/22021: A US$7.5 million claim in the DIFC for the alleged mis-selling of investment products.
+Honor assisted Sharif Shivji KC and Guy Olliff-Cooper in their defence of the bank.
+Instructed by Al-Tamimi & Company.

-• Acting, led by Nicholas Wright and Hossein Sharafi, in claims against a bank for mis-selling of a mortgage and restitution under sections 138D and 27(2)(a) of the Financial Services and Markets Act 2000.
+• Acting in claims against a bank for mis-selling of a mortgage and restitution under sections 138D and 27(2)(a) of the Financial Services and Markets Act 2000.
+Led by Nicholas Wright and Hossein Sharafi.
+Instructed by Cooley.

 • Commercial Dispute Resolution

 • Sian Participation Corp & Ors v Domidias Limited & Ors BVIHCOM2021/0012: Drafting advice on the appropriate forum for a conspiracy claim brought in the BVI, in connection with a contract claim in England.
 Both proceedings concern the alleged breach of option agreements over shares in a major Russian shipping company.
-(Assisting Donald Lilly (led by Blair Leahy KC).)
+(Assisting Donald Lilly and Blair Leahy KC of Twenty Essex.)

-• Eli Lilly & Co v Teva Pharmaceutical Industries Limited [2023] EWHC 68 (Ch) Drafting the skeleton argument for the defendant company’s successful resistance of a preliminary issue trial in connection with an international patent dispute.
-(Assisting James Knott (led by Richard Millett KC).)
+• Eli Lilly & Co v Teva Pharmaceutical Industries Limited [2023] EWHC 68 (Ch): Assisted with the defendant company’s successful resistance of a preliminary issue trial in connection with an international patent dispute.
+(As a pupil, assisting James Knott and Richard Millett KC of Essex Court Chambers.)

 • Company Law